PaddlePaddle/PaddleDetection/configs/picodet/README.md

 ![](../../docs/images/picedet_demo.jpeg)
 ## Introduction

-We developed a series of lightweight models, which named `PP-PicoDet`.
-Because of its excellent performance, it is very suitable for deployment on mobile or CPU.
+We developed a series of lightweight models, named `PP-PicoDet`.
+Because of the excellent performance, our models are very suitable for deployment on mobile or CPU.
 For more details, please refer to our [report on arXiv](https://arxiv.org/abs/2111.00902).

 - 🌟 Higher mAP: the **first** object detectors that surpass mAP(0.5:0.95) **30+** within 1M parameters when the input size is 416.
 - 🚀 Faster latency: 150FPS on mobile ARM CPU.
 - 😊 Deploy friendly: support PaddleLite/MNN/NCNN/OpenVINO and provide C++/Python/Android implementation.
-- 😍 Advanced algorithm: use the most advanced algorithms and innovate, such as ESNet, CSP-PAN, SimOTA with VFL, etc.
+- 😍 Advanced algorithm: use the most advanced algorithms and offer innovation, such as ESNet, CSP-PAN, SimOTA with VFL, etc.

 <div align="center">
   <img src="../../docs/images/picodet_map.png" width='600'/>
 </div>

-### Comming soon
+### Comming Soon
 - [ ] More series of model, such as smaller or larger model.
 - [ ] Pretrained models for more scenarios.
 - [ ] More features in need.